SoSongzhi/PVGA/README.md

 pvga -r hiv_30x_4k_id90_98_2.5.fastq -b HXB2.fa -n 10 -o test_pvga
 ```

-### For paired-end reads
+### For paired-end reads (optional)

+Since PVGA accepts single-end reads as input, paired-end reads must be converted into a single-read format.
+The simplest way to do this is to concatenate the two paired-end read files (R1 and R2) into one file.
+However, this method does not use the pairing information during alignment.
-Users can also assembly pair-end reads using PVGA.
-Please use tool bbmap to merge paired-end reads while preserving paired-end information.
+We recommand users to  use tool BBmerge to merge paired-end reads while preserving paired-end information.
 The merging process command shows as below:

 ```bash
 conda install bioconda::bbmap